Friday, May 31, 2019

 *Measured in drill cores from ice layers

-For the future, Dr. Becker presented two values to choose from: If the signatories of the Paris climate agreement take active countermeasures against the emission of CO2, a value of 400 ppm could be capped by 2100.
+For the future, Dr. Becker presented two scenarios to choose from: If the signatories of the Paris Climate Agreement take active countermeasures against CO2 emissions, a value of 400 ppm could be capped by 2100.
 Taking no measures will extrapolate the CO2 concentration to 1370 ppm in the same year.

-As far as the total amount of rain in Baden-Württemberg is concerned, the region still seems well off.
+Regarding the total amount of rain in Baden-Württemberg, the region still seems well off.

 Dr. Becker said that 2018 - shown on the slide with a mean temperature of more than 3 degrees too warm and 40% less precipitation than the mean - was still an exceptional year.

-Again, while the total amount of rain for April to October shows no decreasing trend, air temperatures increase due to the increasing sunshine duration.
+Again, while the total amount of rain from April to October shows no decreasing trend, air temperatures increase due to the increasing sunshine duration.

 The drought in the region is caused by increased water evaporation at higher temperatures.
 It is further accentuated by warm and dry southern winds streaming through the Belfort Gap along the Rhine Valley and sweeping the water vapor.